Financial Aid

 Withdrawing from courses while attending Benedictine may have implications beyond the academic realm.
 It is important to take these other areas into consideration prior to withdrawing.
 Please refer to the checklist below to assist you in determining these other areas.

-- Your eligibility for federal or state financial aid: If you are considering withdrawing from courses, be sure to discuss the federal Title IV refund policy and its implications for your current financial aid payment period with your financial aid advisor.
+• Your eligibility for federal financial aid: If you are considering withdrawing from courses, be sure to discuss the federal Title IV refund policy and its implications for your current financial aid payment period with your financial aid advisor.

-- Your current and future eligibility for financial aid: Students should be aware that types of aid may have lifetime limits.
+• Your current and future eligibility for financial aid: Students should be aware that Federal Direct Loans have aggregate limits.